AdobeDocs/experience-manager-65.ko-KR/help/sites-developing/extending-analytics-components.md

   All Rights Reserved.

-  This software is the confidential and proprietary information of Day Management AG, ("Confidential Information").
+  This software is the confidential and proprietary information of Day Management AG ("Confidential Information").
 You shall not disclose such Confidential Information and shall use it only in accordance with the terms of the license agreement you entered into with Day.